cespin/espin.xyz/index.md

 Circumstances have forced me to spend a lot of time with myself.
 I've joked multiple times about "listening to the voices" yet it isn't that much of a joke.
 Hence, "we" have opinions.

 I am a technology architect.
 An architect takes **everything** into consideration in order to design and suggest.
-And this exercise leaves the architect with a way of thinking, mental models, a mindset.
+And this exercise leaves the architect with mental models, a way of thinking and a mindset.

 I see my craft in my life, every day: it's everywhere.
 This compilation of thoughts are not about technology, yet they're heavily influenced by it since that's the information I consume the most.
 I didn't write them down particularly for anybody.
 I wrote them down for myself, but I'd happily [discuss them with anybody](mailto:cespin@live.ca).